emduk/ns/README.md

 ## Tooling dependencies

-The OpenActive validator (https://validator.openactive.io) will pick up changes to the namespace immediately when this namespace is referenced via `@context`.
+The OpenActive validator (https://validator.openactive.io) will pick up changes to the namespace immediately when it is referenced via `@context`.